neoskop/dev-guidelines/README.md

 - **TypeScript**

-  - We use [TSLint](https://palantir.github.io/tslint/) as the linting tool for TypeScript.
+  - We use [ESLint](https://eslint.org/) as the linting tool for TypeScript and TSX.
   - We use [codelyzer](https://github.com/mgechev/codelyzer) in our Angular projects.
-  - Here is a possible configuration: [tslint.json](configs/tslint.json)
+  - Here is a possible configuration: [eslint.json](configs/eslint.json)

 - **CSS**
   - We use [stylelint](https://stylelint.io/) as the linting tool for our stylesheets.